a-zverev/16s-amplicon-processing/readme.md

 ## Intro

-This pipline offers first trying to standartise procedure of soil 16s amplicone sequences Illumina reads processing.
+This pipline offers first trying to standartise procedure of soil 16s amplicone sequences Illumina reads processing in ARRIAM.
 Most operations performed by several libraries and covered in functions.
-There we will talk about most common way of analysis - but for tune or more details, please, feel free to read and rewrite specific function.
+There we will talk about most common way of analysis - but for tune or more details you can edit functions themselves, in [functions.R](/functions.R) or use a [Template](/Template.Rmd) for your own pipeline.

-In this project, we use followed
+In this project, followed libraries have been
-    libraries:
+    used:

   - [dada2](https://benjjneb.github.io/dada2/tutorial.html)
   - [Biostrings](https://bioconductor.org/packages/release/bioc/html/Biostrings.html)